UnionInternationalCheminsdeFer/OSDM/spec/models.md

 It is possible in OSDM to propose offers covering only a subset of the requested trip under specific conditions:

-- the triplegs covered by a given offer are indicated through the `coveredTripLegIndexes` property
+- the tripLegs covered by a given offer are indicated through the `coveredTripLegIndexes` property
-- all offers covering the same set of triplegs belong to the same  `offerCluster`.
+- all offers covering the same set of tripLegs belong to the same  `offerCluster`.
 All offers related to the same `offerCluster` therefore have an identical set of `coveredTripLegIndexes`
-- a `tripleg` can only be covered in one `offerCluster` within a `tripOffer` (no overlap)
+- a `tripLeg` can only be covered in one `offerCluster` within a `tripOffer` (no overlap)
-- each `tripleg` of the `trip` must be covered by at least one `offer` in each `TripOffer` (no gap)
+- each `tripLeg` of the `trip` must be covered by at least one `offer` in each `TripOffer` (no gap)

 *Example with no overlap*